 Telephone +35829 435 2251

-Further information about the processing of personal data at Mela is provided in the information sheets.
+Further information about the processing of personal data at Mela is provided in the privacy statements.
 The various benefits of the Mela insurance are based on different purposes of use.
 Legislation that forms the basis for the processing imposes, e.g. different storage times for personal data.
 Mela retains personal data for the time laid down in legislation.
 After that, the data will be destroyed.

-Read the information sheets in the Forms section
+Read the privacy statements in the Forms section

 At Mela, personal data is collected in registers according to the purpose of their use.
 The following privacy policies explain the purpose of processing personal data, the personal data groups processed, transfer of data to third countries, automatic processing, and profiling.